Simply put, they are folders that Espionage "puts a password on" but does not actually modify (i.e. through encryption).

 Whenever there is an attempt to open such a folder, Espionage will present a password prompt requesting a password for that folder.
 If the wrong password is entered, Espionage will deny access to that folder.

-All you have to do to prevent the password prompt from appearing is kill a hidden background process called "EspionageHelper".
-Then anyone will have access to what's inside the folder.
 If the folder is encrypted, however, the contents are still safe.
-Here is what they would see inside an encrypted folder:
+Here is what an attacker would see inside of an encrypted folder:

 This folder contains a hidden disk image that contains the real folder contents, which are safe because they are inaccessible without the right password.

-If the folder was not encrypted, however, you would be able to see its contents after killing EspionageHelper.
+If the folder was not encrypted, however, you would be able to see its contents after disabling Espionage's helper program.

 There are some situations in which putting a password on a folder, but not encrypting it, might be desirable, and for this reason we allow this possibility.